Ebenezerayola/pharmventory.github.io/README.md

-# POS4everyone
+# Pharmventory
-POS4everyone is an inventory management system, customer relation manager and a point of sale for pharmacy stores, supermarkets and other businesses that involves inventory management.
+Pharmventory is an inventory management system, customer relation manager and a point of sale for pharmacy stores, supermarkets and other businesses that involves inventory management.

 ## Technology
-POS4everyone was developed with PHP core version 7+.
+Pharmventory was developed with PHP core version 7+.
 Other technologies include HTML5, CSS3, JavaScript, JQuery, Bootstrap 4, Material Design, Chart.JS, Template7 and other libraries.

 ## Features:
 #### Different user tiers